-Last Updated March 2021
+Last Updated SEPTEMBER 2021

-Finding the Right Glove
+How to Find the Right Glove

 “Believe it or not, the glove business is a very passionate business,” McLean shares.
 “When it comes to your hands, people tend to be very particular about what they use.”

-According to McLean, the FDA has several requirements before a glove can be sold.
-For instance, a glove needs to meet the FDA's minimum requirements for pinholes (AQL 2.5), which is the minimum pinhole level the manufacturer must meet to be considered a medical glove.
+According to McLean, gloves must meet Food and Drug Administration (FDA) requirements before sold.
+For instance, a glove needs to meet the FDA's minimum requirements for pinholes (AQL 2.5), the minimum pinhole level to be considered a medical glove.
 In addition, medical exam gloves are subject to a battery of other rigorous trials before being deemed medical-grade and sold with the word “exam” on the box.